realworldml/icml2022/_pages/cfp.md

 - Corrupted or indirect measurements, multi-fidelity experimentation
 - Domain-knowledge integration (e.g. from physics, chemistry, biology, etc.)
 - Safety and robustness during experimentation and of resulting designs
+- Experiment design in the context of Reinforcement Learning

 Best Paper award